 To stay focused on providing kindness through care work and nursing, staff should be mindful of the patient's needs, such as their individualised care and listening to their concerns, taking the time to introduce themselves as well as other nurses or healthcare providers who will interact with the patient, address patients by their name and make frequent eye contact.
 Maintaining ongoing communication with patients, family members and caregivers also helps to build a good rapport.
 Care givers and nurses should encourage patients and those around them to ask questions, and take the time to answer them to their satisfaction.
 It’s important to always be respectful and courteous, even when faced with unhappy or demanding patients.

 The 6 C’s are the foundations for kindness in nursing and care work:

-The 6 C's are considered crucial to improving patient relationships.
+According to NHS England, the 6 C's are considered crucial to improving patient relationships.
 They stand for the professional commitment to always deliver excellent care.
 Not one is more important than the other and they focus on putting the person being cared for at the heart of the care they are given.

 Care: The care nurses and care workers deliver helps the individual and improves the health of the whole community.
 People receiving care expect and deserve for this to be consistent and correct.

 Compassion: Compassion is how care is given through relationships based on empathy, respect and dignity - it can also be described as intelligent kindness, and is central to how people perceive their care.